🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Is Delta 10 THC Legal in Minnesota?

 Delta 10 THC is another derivative of hemp.
-In Minnesota, hemp products are limited to no more than 0.3% THC.
+Minnesota’s legal framework also shows hemp products are limited to no more than 0.3% THC.
 This includes all THCs like delta 8, 9, and 10.
 The only exception is edibles which can contain up to 5 mg of total THC per serving.

 What’s The Future of Delta 8 THC in Minnesota?